octo-technology/OpenTezos/docs/explorer/private-indexer.md

 tzindex

 ```
-A tzindex binary is created into the directory.
+A _tzindex_ binary is created into the directory.
-The indexer can now watch the private network with:
+The indexer can now watch the private network with this command:
 ```shell
 $ ./tzindex run --rpcurl 127.0.0.1:8732 --notls --enable-cors
 ```

 - --rpcurl: url of the ganache private network rpc node
 - --notls: this option is used since ganache is exposing with http
-- --enable-cors: used for the frontend
+- --enable-cors: used for the frontend (_tzstats_)

-tzindex will expose its API over http://localhost:8000.
+_Tzindex_ will expose its API over http://localhost:8000.

-A db/ folder is created when launching tzindex for the first time:
+A db/ folder is created when launching _tzindex_ for the first time:
 it contains all the data indexed about the private network.

 > When restarting ganache, a blank new network is created.
-> The db/ folder have to be removed, in order to make tzindex index the new network.
+> The db/ folder, containing the old date, have to be removed, in order to make _tzindex_ index the new network.

-# Setting up a private tzstat (frontend)
+# Setting up a private _tzstats_ (frontend)

-tzstat is an open-source indexer: it can freely be used and modified.
+_Tzstats_ is an open-source frontend, meant to display data from _tzindex_.
 The source code is available here: [https://github.com/blockwatch-cc/tzstats](https://github.com/blockwatch-cc/tzstats)

-This frontend works with tzindex:
+This frontend works with _tzindex_:
-tzstat can interact with tzindex by setting the TZSTATS_API_URL variable
+_Tzstats_ can interact with _tzindex_ by setting the TZSTATS_API_URL variable
 The application can be launched with:
 ```shell
 $ git clone https://github.com/blockwatch-cc/tzstats